AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Can be combined with generative and reward-maximization-based models for optimized retention and interaction.

+   * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Left-Too-Early Detection Model](HighValueProjectTutorials/CreatingLeftTooEarlyDetectionModel.md)

    * Inverse of probability-to-leave model by detecting outliers.

    * No need to add new content; the model can use existing content to optimize your games.

    * Highly exploitable if the player accumulates long session times over many sessions before suddenly decrease the session times gradually if rewards are involved.